Probation procedure for non-academic staff

 Where appropriate, the probationer may be given the option of being matched with a peer mentor on an informal basis (where possible, this will be an experienced member of staff familiar with their role) who they can look to for general support and encouragement throughout the probation period.

 The College will fulfil its legal duties (under the Equality Act 2010), so that adjustments, where reasonably practicable, are made to ensure that individuals with a disability are not disadvantaged.
-Where reasonable adjustments have been identified as part of the induction process, the line manager should discuss the implementation of these with the probationer.
+Where reasonable adjustments have been identified as part of the induction process, the line manager must discuss the implementation of these with the probationer.

 MONITORING PROGRESS